Jamesscott34/DevopsCA/KUBERNETES.md

 # 🚀 Kubernetes Quick Start Guide

 Welcome!
-This guide will help you deploy the Book Catalogue App on Kubernetes.
+This guide will help you deploy the Book Catalogue App on Kubernetes, with step-by-step instructions for Minikube and generic clusters.

+---

 ## Prerequisites
 - Kubernetes cluster (Minikube, Docker Desktop, or cloud provider)
 - `kubectl` installed and configured
 - Docker image available at `jamesdeanscott/devops-book-app:latest` (already pushed)
+- [Optional] [Helm 3+](https://helm.sh/) for Helm-based deployment (see [HELM_DEPLOYMENT.md](HELM_DEPLOYMENT.md))

+---

 ## 1. Clone the Repository
 ```sh